 Battery-operated fairy lights

-Creating homemade Christmas decorations is easier than you might think.
+Creating homemade Christmas decorations is both easy and rewarding.
 With just a few plants from your garden or local hedgerows, you can have your own festive greenery in no time at all.

-This large sphere of hanging mistletoe and box enhanced with twinkly lights is striking, yet easy to create.
+This large sphere of hanging mistletoe and box enhanced with twinkly lights is striking, yet simple to make.
 It's perfect for decorating a hall or porch and is just the thing to welcome your Christmas guests.
 If you'd rather not use mistletoe, you could try creating a Christmas miscanthus wreath, holly and ivy star, or a more traditional birch and pine Christmas wreath.

 Soak the floral foam in water for 30 minutes.
 Tie the ribbon around it, as though wrapping a present.
 Use the long lengths of ribbon to hang the sphere from a doorway or similar structure, so you can work at a comfortable working height.